Angione-Lab/Halomonas-elongata-Metabolic-Modelling/README.md

 # _Halomonas elongata_ Metabolic Modelling
 Enuh et al., "Genome-scale metabolic modelling of _Halomonas elongata_ 153B explains polyhydroxyalkanoates and ectoine biosynthesis"

 This repository contains the genome-scale metabolic network model for _H. elongata_, provided in XML format.
 The model can be used to study the metabolic capabilities of this organism and perform various analyses.

+The resulting model (iEB1239) includes 1534 metabolites, 2314 reactions, and 1239 genes.
 Below are instructions on how to use the XML model and run some analyses.

 <br/><br/>
 **Requirements**